Developed-Methods/arc-metrics/README.md

 ## arc-metrics

 #### Why does this exist?
-A lot of data structures & algorithms I write greatly benifit from having counters and gauges for monitoring and testing assumption in production.
-Sometimes there's multiple instances and things get hard when libraries register metrics to a global state.
+A lot of data structures & algorithms I write greatly benefit from having counters and gauges for monitoring and testing assumption in production.
+Sometimes there's multiple instances and things get harder when libraries register metrics to a global state.
 This library tries to make it easy to create a default Metrics structure which application can register for monitoring however they want.